NorthShad0w/configFiles/README.md

 # configFiles

-Some of my kali preferred configuration files.
+Some of my linux preferred configuration files.
-I always use this repository to automate the configuration phase of my kali install process.
+I always use this repository to automate the configuration phase of my linux install process.

 ## Usage
 ```bash